 Calcium and Vitamin D: Calcium and Vitamin D are both essential nutrients for fetal skeletal development, helping the baby build healthy, strong bones.
 Calcium requirements during pregnancy and lactation are 1,000 mg/day for women ages 19+ years and 1,300 mg/day for adolescent women ages 14–18 years.4 Without enough daily calcium intake, it is sacrificed from the mother’s bones to support the rapid growth of the baby.
 Vitamin D helps improve calcium absorption and also independently provides bone mineral support functions.
-The vitamin D requirement during pregnancy and lactation is 15 mcg (600 IU)/day for bone health, but is likely higher (37.5 – 50 mcg / 1,500–2,000 IU daily) to maintain serum vitamin D levels in the healthy range.5, 6 If you don’t consume at least 3 servings of dairy per day (from yogurt, milk and cheese), you may need to take an additional calcium supplement as well as a prenatal multivitamin.†
+The vitamin D requirement during pregnancy and lactation is 15 mcg (600 IU)/day for bone health, but is likely higher according to Vitamin D experts and the Endocrine Society and more like 37.5 – 50 mcg / 1,500–2,000 IU daily to maintain serum vitamin D levels in the healthy range.5, 6 If you don’t consume at least 3 servings of dairy per day (from yogurt, milk and cheese), you may need to take an additional calcium supplement as well as a prenatal multivitamin.†

-Iodine: Iodine is an essential mineral, important for normal thyroid function and neurocognitive development in the baby.7† Iodine is found in the diet mostly from iodized salt, seafood and dairy, however, increased consumption of processed foods, along with trends of non-iodized salt (like sea salt), has led to a decrease in dietary iodine intake and status in American women of childbearing age.9 The recommended daily intake for iodine is 220 mcg/day during pregnancy.7 The American Academy of Pediatrics recommends a prenatal supplement with 150 micrograms of iodine daily, along with using iodized table salt to cook during pregnancy.
+Iodine: Iodine is an essential mineral, important for normal thyroid function.7† Iodine is found in the diet mostly from iodized salt, seafood and dairy, however, increased consumption of processed foods, along with trends of non-iodized salt (like sea salt), has led to a decrease in dietary iodine intake and status in American women of childbearing age.9 The recommended daily intake for iodine is 220 mcg/day during pregnancy.7 The American Academy of Pediatrics recommends a prenatal supplement with 150 micrograms of iodine daily, along with using iodized table salt to cook during pregnancy.

 DHA: Docosahexaenoic acid (DHA) is a polyunsaturated omega-3 fatty acid mainly supplied to the diet from marine-based sources such as salmon, tuna, and sardines.
 Research demonstrates that DHA helps support the healthy growth and development of the baby’s brain, eyes and nervous system.10, 11 Professional organizations, such as the Perinatal Lipid Intake Working Group, European Food Safety Authority, and International Society for the Study of Fatty Acids and Lipids recommend pregnant and breastfeeding women consume at least 200 mg of DHA daily.
 Fatty fish are excellent dietary sources of omega-3 fatty acids.
 Women of child-bearing age, pregnant women and breastfeeding mothers are advised to consume 8–12 ounces (2–3 servings) of lower-mercury fish every week, according to the latest dietary guidelines for Americans.12 If you don’t meet these recommendations from food alone, a prenatal multivitamin with DHA can help bridge nutrient gaps.†

-Choline: While pregnant women can make choline in small amounts in their body, dietary intake is required to support health.13 Choline is important for fetal brain development, as well as liver and placental function.14 Pregnant women transfer large amounts of choline to their baby via the placenta, placing an increased demand on maternal choline stores during pregnancy.14 Good sources of choline include eggs, meat, and seafood.
+Choline: While pregnant women can make choline in small amounts in their body, dietary intake is required to support health.13 Choline is important for fetal brain development.14 Pregnant women transfer large amounts of choline to their baby via the placenta, placing an increased demand on maternal choline stores during pregnancy.14 Good sources of choline include eggs, meat, and seafood.†

 What You Should Know About Taking Prenatal Vitamins